Welding Articles

 What is Pipeline Welding?

 Pipeline welding is a specific type of welding that's all about putting together pipes.
 These pipes are used in lots of important ways, like carrying oil, gas, or water over long distances.
-Imagine huge pipes stretching across fields or buried underground – that's where pipeline welding comes in.

-• Role in Pipeline Systems:
+Role in Pipeline Systems

 • Pipeline welding is crucial in both setting up new pipelines and fixing old ones.